Wribbe/crafting_interpreters/docs/2_a_map_of_the_territory.md

 If the codes makes use of any language-features like garbage collection or type-checking, this is where these systems are initialized and managed -> the **runtime**.

+## Shortcuts and Alternate Routes

+### Single-pass compilers

+Due to resource constraints, no intermediate representation is generated.
+No way to store information and does not revisit any already parsed part of the the source.

+### Tre-walk interpreters

+Sometimes it's possible to execute code as soon as the AST has been generated.
+The interpreter walks the syntax-tree evaluating nodes from branch to leaf.
+Mostly used in learning contexts due to the slow speed, not used for general-purpose languages.

+### Transpilers

+In this case another language is used as the intermediary.
+Instead of producing a bytecode middle-step, a syntactically correct string of the other language is generated and compiled with a compiler for that language.

+### Just-in-time compilation

+**JIT** -- Compile bytecode to native code supported by the architecture at runtime.
+Can be coupled with profiling in order to figure out which part of a the program flow needs to be compiled and/or optimized.